-Our total greenhouse gas emissions were estimated to be 566,456 tonnes of carbon dioxide equivalent ( $CO{2}e$ ), down three per cent on last year.
+Our total greenhouse gas emissions were estimated to be 566,456 tonnes of carbon dioxide equivalent ($\mathrm{CO}2\mathrm{e}$), down three per cent on last year.

 These emissions were largely due to the operation of 16 power stations (approximately 45 per cent), our LPG facility and new LNG facility (approximately 25 per cent).
-This reduction was largely due to enGen reducing its emissions by over 12,000 tonnes by converting the Darlot and Sunrise Dam power stations from diesel to LNG.